-Can I mix Rub ‘n Restore® Colors together or modify a color with acrylic paint?
+How to mix Rub ‘n Restore® Colors together or modify them with acrylic paint?

 All Rub ‘n Restore® Colors are compatible and can be mixed to create your own.
 You can also modify any of our colors with water-based universal colorant (the same pigments used to customize latex paint at the hardware store) or acrylic paint.
 In this case, you will also need an equal volume of our Clear Prep+Finish™.